CityOfZion/neon-wallet-mobile/documentation/DEPLOY.md

   - Write down this version
 - **git checkout -b release-** `version copied`
 - **git rebase -i master**
 - On each line, replace `pick` by `drop`.
 And then, find the commits you want to add to this version and replace `drop` by `p`.
+Do this for the release candidate commit as well.
 Save and close the file.
 - If there is a conflict, resolve them, then `git add .` and `git rebase --continue`
 - **git checkout master**
 - **git merge release-** `version`
 - **git push origin**
-- dá close em todas aquelas issues
 - For each of these issues on Clickup, change the Code Location to "Production"

 ## Staging